programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 #### Working with Errors

 It is important to understand the data you are working with both as a historian and when applying deep learning.
-Since the data from Newspaper Navigator is predicted by a machine learning model it will contain errors.
+Since the data from Newspaper Navigator is predicted by a machine learning model, it will contain errors.
 The project page for Newspaper Navigator prominently shares an "Average Precision" metric for each category:

 | Category | Average Precision | # in Validation Set |
 | ----- | ----------------- | ----------------- |